numfocus/DISCOVER-Cookbook/02_minimal_measures.md

 -   🍎 Ask registrants if they have any additional accessibility needs, and if so, provide instructions on how to make the request.

 	-   "Do you need any special accommodations to help make your time at the conference comfortable and productive? (e.g. accessibility considerations).
-Please email contact@myconference.com and include the details of your request."
+Please [email](mailto:contact@myconference.com) and include the details of your request."

 ### Demographic Info